rollthecloudinc/hedge/README.md

 # Initiatives

 * HEDGE: rewriting the web for good.
-* Octostore: sustainable low resource storage without sacrifice.
+* Octostore: repairing data storage for good.

 ## HEDGE